W2Wizard/robopeer/README.md

 - `422` - Skill issue (bad code)
 - `500` - RoboPeer failed.

-> **Warning**: RoboPeer is currently a work in progress and is not yet suitable for production use.

 ## 🛠️ Installation
 Requires [Bun.sh](https://bun.sh) to install dependencies.